Mining, industry and railways in the North East

 The collieries that once dominated many parts of North East England have now gone and the pit heaps have been reclaimed and naturalised into the landscape but there is no doubting the important influence that coal mining has had upon shaping the modern character of North East England (see also North East geology).

 It seems probable that the North East is the oldest intensive coal mining district in the country and evidence suggests that the Romans burned and excavated coal in the region.
-But it was not until the 13th and 14th centuries that it became more widespread with demand spurred on by ever expanding towns and an increasing population.
+But it was not until the thirteenth and fourteenth centuries that it became more widespread with demand spurred on by ever expanding towns and an increasing population.

 Among those to profit from the increased demand were the Bishops of Durham but it was the merchants of Newcastle who stood to gain the most.
 This was primarily because Newcastle was a seaport, but also because the shallowest, most accessible coal seams lay so close to the Tyne.

 There were other ports in the region, away from the Tyne, notably at Hartlepool and Stockton, but they lay outside the coalfield.
 The one main exception was Sunderland, but its coal lay deep underground.

 Coal is mentioned in the records of County Durham as early as the twelfth century when the Boldon Book (1183) mentions a coal miner at Escomb.
 It states that the coal miner provided coal for the iron-work of the ploughs at nearby Coundon.
 The book also records that the smiths of Sedgefield and Bishopwearmouth were making use of local coal.